-Yakult is a fermented milk drink containing Lactobacillus casei Shirota (L. casei Shirota), the strain of bacteria unique to Yakult.
+Yakult is a fermented milk drink containing Lacticaseibacillus paracasei Shirota (L.paracasei Shirota), the strain of bacteria unique to Yakult.
 In the field of probiotics and microbiology, Yakult has an unparalleled reputation for quality, safety and scientific research, with over 100 published human clinical trials.

-Science has always been at the heart of the Yakult company, since the microbiologist Dr Shirota selected and cultivated L. casei Shirota and produced the first bottle of Yakult in Japan in 1935.
+Science has always been at the heart of the Yakult company, since the microbiologist Dr Shirota selected and cultivated L. paracasei Shirota and produced the first bottle of Yakult in Japan in 1935.
 Continuing this passion for science, Yakult remains at the forefront of scientific research and education, and is committed to supporting healthcare professionals in enhancing the understanding of the gut microbiota and probiotics.

 Dr Shirota, founder of Yakult and a microbiologist at the University of Kyoto’s School of Medicine in Japan, was devoted to ‘preventative medicine’ and harnessing the potential beneficial action of microorganisms.

 In the 1920s, inspired by the work of Elie Metchnikov, Dr Shirota focused his research on lactic acid bacteria and human health.
-Recognising that Lactobacillus bacteria most suited his purpose, he carefully selected strains that would survive the intestinal tract, resulting in the selection and cultivation of L. casei Shirota.
+Recognising that Lactobacillus bacteria most suited his purpose, he carefully selected strains that would survive the intestinal tract, resulting in the selection and cultivation of L. paracasei Shirota.

 At Yakult’s research centres in Japan and Belgium, scientists are continuously investigating the role and application of intestinal bacteria in health and disease.

 Yakult Central Institute (Tokyo, Japan), established in 1955 and refurbished in 2015, has about 300 employees conducting cutting-edge research to seek new scientific advances in the application of intestinal bacteria.